-Qualified coaches provide structured training for budding rugby, football and cricket players throughout their junior years, before they transfer into our numerous adult teams.
-Whatever age you are, having fun while learning is placed firmly at the heart of each training session and match.
+Old Ruts runs a good number of cricket, rugby and football teams across a wide range of age groups.
+Qualified coaches provide structured training for budding players throughout their junior years, before they transfer into our numerous adult teams.
+A good number of current and former Rutlish students are involved but the club is open to the whole community.
+The club welcomes parents interested in getting involved.
+Age groups covered run early primary years (age 3 for rugby) through secondary to adult.
+Whatever age you are, having fun while learning is firmly at the heart of training and matches.

-To find out more about Old Rutlishians' Association please visit their website - https://oldruts.club/ or email membership@oldruts.club for more information on joining up.
+To find out more about Old Rutlishians' Association please visit their website - https://oldruts.club/ or email: membership@oldruts.club for information on joining up.